0x00000010/gogos-dna-registry/README.md

 ### Forking

-If you own or manage an existing Tezos FA2 collection you may use this repository to create your own on-chain dna trait registry.
+If you own or manage an existing Tezos FA2 collection you may use this repository to create your own on-chain DNA trait registry.

 You only need to deploy this if you need to access trait information about a specific collection on-chain inside other contracts, or if you want to make this information available to other third-parties on-chain.